proinsias/an-independent-mind/docs/Books/A Force for Good.md

 compelling if guided by a positive vision, a guiding image of what things could be like one day.
 Considering what life could be like invites originality, new ideas, innovations. — location: [313](kindle://book?action=open&asin=B00NRQRWRS&location=313) ^ref-41687

 ---
+Our course of action will be more compelling if guided by a positive vision, a guiding image of what things could be like one day.
+Considering what life could be like invites originality, new ideas, innovations. — location: [313](kindle://book?action=open&asin=B00NRQRWRS&location=313) ^ref-17200

+---
 consider promising possibilities beyond the dark and dismal media messages we get daily. — location: [318](kindle://book?action=open&asin=B00NRQRWRS&location=318) ^ref-32793

 ---